Jisencc/Label-free-single-cell-Raman-diagnosis/README.md

     └── clinical_mil.pub.sh
 ```

-If your local folder contains both `clinical/` and `MIL_attention/Clinical/`, keep the one that corresponds to the final code version you intend to publish.
-The `MIL_attention/Clinical/` folder is the recommended location for the final multimodal MIL clinical checkpoint-replay code.
+Important folder distinction: `clinical/` is the **classic multimodal clinical fusion** part of the project, whereas `MIL_attention/Clinical/` is the **multimodal clinical + Raman MIL attention** part.
+Keep both folders if both model families are reported in the paper.
+They are not duplicates.

 ## Task families